 - Plumbing, mechanical and electrical systems must be functional

 The PSB is enforced on the basis of written complaints only.
-A written, signed letter must be submitted to the City Property Standards Office (address located on the left of this page)
+The complaint form must be completed in full, signed and be submitted to the City Property Standards Office (address located on the left of this page)

-The complainant’s letter must provide the full name, address and telephone number of the complainant.
 The complainant’s identity is necessary for several reasons, including future communication with the complainant for the purpose of obtaining additional information and keeping the complainant informed of the status of their complaint.
-The letter must also identify the subject property, (the owners name, address and telephone number if known), and must contain specific details of the problems and deficiencies with the property and/or building.
-Only those problems identified in the letter will be investigated.
+The form must also identify the subject property, (the owners name, address and telephone number if known), and must contain specific details of the problems and deficiencies with the property and/or building.
+Only those problems identified in the form will be investigated.
 Complaints will be investigated by the Property Standards Officer (PSO) in the order in which they are received.

 Complaints from tenants will be processed in the manner described above, but only after the tenant has properly advised the landlord of the problems in writing and the landlord has been given a reasonable time to respond.
 The City will not accept a written complaint from a tenant unless it is accompanied by a copy of the letter to the landlord, and only if the landlord has not completed the repairs in a reasonable timeframe.